-Within a matter of a day or two we bring in a Professional Real Estate photographer, virtual walk through and a professional floor plan (not doing a floor plan can and will cost you money!
+Within a matter of a day or two, we bring in a Professional Real Estate photographer, create a virtual walkthrough and a professional floor plan (not doing a floor plan can and will cost you money!
 Learn why here)

 Now all the pre-preparation is done, your MLS listing contract is signed and you are ready to go!

-Generally, I recommend coming to market on a Monday (or Tuesday or long weekends).
-Now the onus is on you to have your home ready to show, clean, de-cluttered etc… After we had done the staging walk-through, prepared photos, video etc… you now have a standard to go off.
-Realistically there is no way to keep your home in the perfect condition as we know you are busy and the flowers cannot always be fresh!
+Generally, I recommend coming to market on a Monday (or Tuesday for long weekends).
+Now the onus is on you to have your home ready to show, clean, de-cluttered etc. After we had done all of the staging walk-throughs, photos, video and any extras, you now have a standard to go off of.
+Realistically there is no way to keep your home in perfect condition as we know you are busy and the flowers cannot always be fresh!
 However, we try our best to have the home in optimal condition for showings and especially open houses.

 For more tips and tricks on presenting your home for showings and open house see my blog on home preparation.

 Private showings are a great way to really sell the home.
-This allows Realtors to give special attention and I highly recommend and prefer private showings for luxury Real Estate which take much longer to show and explain compared to a smaller condo at 500 sqft.
+This allows Realtors to give special attention.
+I highly recommend, and prefer, private showings for luxury Real Estate because it can take much longer to show and explain, compared to a smaller condo at 500 sqft.
 However, I love private showings in general!

-For open houses we typically have 1 to 3 per week on week 1 and then set a plan after that.
+For open houses, we typically have one to three per week on week one and then set a plan after that.
 Open houses on the weekdays vary in times and can be day or night (sneak peek).
-Open houses on weekends run 2 hours and can be anywhere in between 12:00 to 4:30.
+Open houses on weekends run two hours and can be anywhere in between 12:00 to 4:30.
 You have Agents opens on weekdays (10:00 to 12:00) and the day depends on your area.

-Now when you get an offer you can “counter-offer” anything you want.
-If the buyer wants to move in Jan 15 an you need the home until Feb 28 – we counter the dates.
-If the buyer wants all your furniture (included items) and you don’t want to leave any we counter.
+Now, when you get an offer you can “counter-offer” anything you want.
+If the buyer wants to move-in Jan 15 and you need the home until Feb 28 – we counter the dates.
+If the buyer wants all your furniture (included items) and you don’t want to leave any, we counter.
 Just remember, everything is negotiable.

 The Listing Contract

-In Vancouver Real Estate contracts most of our terms and conditions are all the same for everyone.
-The different items are dates (length of listing agreement), selling fees (based on Realtor) and some legal info.
+In Vancouver Real Estate, contracts and most of our terms and conditions are all the same for everyone.
+The different items are dates (length of listing agreement), selling fees (based on Realtor), and some legal information.

-One thing you should know.
-A contract can be cancelled at any time.
-Even though we must submit a minimum 60 day contract to the Vancouver Real Estate Board, you can cancel after 1 day, 1 minute, etc… Most Vancouver Realtors do not celebrate this but you should know.
+One thing you should know, a contract can be canceled at any time.
+Even though we must submit a minimum 60-day contract to the Vancouver Real Estate Board, you can cancel after 1 day, 1 minute, etc. Most Vancouver Realtors do not celebrate this, but you should know.
 If your Realtor is not doing their job you should terminate the contract and hire a new one – there are 14,000 to choose from!

-The contract really binds your Realtor to you and not not you to them in essence.
+The contract really binds your Realtor to you and not you to to your Realator in essence.